 Throughout my years of hosting, my best memories are these easy moments and everyday celebrations.
 Good food, good drinks, and, of course, lots of laughter is a simple and surefire recipe for an excellent time with friends and family.

 In the summertime, I like to keep any cooking super simple for those last-minute backyard cookouts.
 Setting up a burger bar, where guests can have fun assembling their own juicy burgers, is one of my favorite ways to host.
-It’s easy, impressive, and so delicious!
+It’s easy, impressive, and soooo delicious!

 There are a few key components to the ultimate burger bar.
 Burgers, of course… And you must have bacon.
 It’s a requirement in my household.
-To get the bacon started while the grill heats up, cook it in a cast-iron skillet directly on the grill.
+To get the bacon started while the grill heats up, cook it in a cast iron skillet directly on the grill.
 This technique has been a game-changer for me.
 Sometimes I’ll also prep the bacon in advance in the oven.
 Cooked bacon can be refrigerated a few days ahead of time (remember to make a few extra strips for snacking!).

 Now for the fun part: the toppings!
 Lettuce, thinly sliced red onion, heirloom tomatoes, pickles, sliced avocado or guacamole, and fresh herbs like cilantro and basil are some of my favorites.
 I like to arrange a big platter with fresh vegetables in advance and keep it in the fridge until our guests arrive — this frees me up to talk with everyone, rather than spending all the time in the kitchen.